Nominal Type Theory by Nullary Internal Parametricity: Parametric Nominal Type Theory (PNTT)

 \subparagraph*{Contexts} There are two ways to extend a context.
 The first way is the usual ``cartesian'' comprehension operation where $\Gamma$ gets extended with a type $\Gamma \vdash A \, \sftype$ resulting in a context $\Gamma, (a:A)$.
 The second, distinct way to extend a context $\Gamma$ is an ``affine'' comprehension operation where $\Gamma$ gets extended with a bridge variable $x$ resulting in a context written $\Gamma, (x:\aint)$.
 Note that $\aint$ is \emph{not} a type and morally always appears on the left of $\vdash$ (the Bridge type former will be written $\aint \multimap {-}$ but this is just a suggestive notation).

-Intuitively the presence of $\aint$ is required because the theory treats affine variables in a special way that is ultimately used to prove the SAP (briefly mentioned in \cref{sec:intro}).
+The presence of $\aint$ is required because the theory treats affine variables in a special way that is ultimately used to prove the SAP (briefly mentioned in \cref{sec:intro}).
 Specifically, terms, types and substitutions depending on an affine variable $x:\aint$ are not allowed to duplicate $x$ in affine positions.
 So typechecking an expression that depends on $x:\aint$ may involve checking that $x$ does not appear freely in some subexpressions.
 Since variables declared after $x$ in the context may eventually be substituted by terms mentioning $x$, a similar verification must be performed for them.
+More formally, such ``freshness'' statements about free variables are specified in the inference rules using a context restriction operation ${-}\restr{-}$ (as in~\cite{DBLP:journals/lmcs/CavalloH21}, section 2.1).
+If $\Gamma$ is a context containing $(x:\aint)$ then $\Gamma \restr x$ is the context obtained from $\Gamma$ by removing $x$ itself, as well as all the cartesian (i.e.\ not $\aint$) variables to the right of $x$.\footnote{A detail: variables $i:\mathrm{I}$ and cubical constraints are not removed~\cite{DBLP:journals/lmcs/CavalloH21, DBLP:journals/pacmpl/MuylderND24} as they cannot depend on $x$.} If $\varinctx{\Gamma}{x}$ and $\Gamma\restr x \vdash a :A$ we say that $x$ is fresh in $a$.